DevlinRocha/create-lilypad-module/src/templates/ollama/README.md

 2. In your terminal, run `scripts/build` and wait for the Docker image to be built and pushed to Docker Hub.
 3. Update "Image" field in [`lilypad_module.json.tmpl`](lilypad_module.json.tmpl).
 4. Create a new GitHub repository, then commit and push your changes.
+5. In your terminal, run `scripts/run` to run your module.

 Your module's ready! 🎉